edge-cloud/www.edge-cloud.net/_posts/2014-02-08-openstack-vsphere-nsx-part-6.md

 ### Configure the VMware vCenter Plugin for OpenStack

-The idea behind the <a href="http://blogs.vmware.com/vsphere/2013/11/vcenter-web-client-plug-in-for-openstack.html" target="_blank">VMware vCenter Plugin for OpenStack</a> is to provide operators of the virtualization layer insight into the OpenStack layer running on top.
+The idea behind the [VMware vCenter Plugin for OpenStack](http://blogs.vmware.com/vsphere/2013/11/vcenter-web-client-plug-in-for-openstack.html) is to provide operators of the virtualization layer insight into the OpenStack layer running on top.
 This can greatly enhance troubleshooting capabilities, especially for the case that the vSphere virtualization layer and the OpenStack layer are managed by different people or teams.

 The VMware vCenter Plugin for OpenStack is part of VOVA and is automatically installed once VOVA is pointed to a vCenter.
 For some reason it currently doesn't auto-configure itself, but requires manual intervention in the vSphere Web Client.
 Let's therefore perform this manual configuration: